jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

 -- Search directly a character .RexxUnicode~character("🎅")=                   -- ("🎅"  U+1F385 So Other_Symbol 2 "FATHER CHRISTMAS")

--- Only -1 is supported as a special codepoint
+-- Only -1 is supported as a special value
 -- All other negative codepoints are invalid .RexxUnicode~character(-1)=                     -- (An invalid character) .RexxUnicode~character(-2)=                     -- Invalid code point -2; allowed range is 0 to 1114111 (U+10FFFF).